-Showcase every location’s unique value with customized location pages.
+Showcase every location’s unique value with customized local landing pages

 The ways your audience searches online can differ depending on where they live.
-For multi-location businesses, location pages are an effective strategy to target more visitors and drive organic traffic.
+For multi-location businesses, local landing pages are an effective strategy to target more visitors and drive organic traffic.

-Read on to explore how to create location pages that improve your site’s search engine optimization (SEO) and actively work to grow your business.
+Read on to explore how to create local landing pages that improve your site’s search engine optimization (SEO) and actively work to grow your business.

 Why should you craft location-specific landing pages?